Basseybd/afrovibe/README.md

 ##Todo:

-general formating espectiyl for small screens
+general formating for smaller screens

 #Nav bar
 scroll effect for the nav bar